-Types of Data Pipeline Schedules
+Data Pipeline Schedules Classification

-There are four primary types of schedules:
+There are four primary classifications of schedules:

 Historical Schedules & Requests

-Additional Information For Schedules & Timing
+Further Information on Schedules & Timing